 One-to-one private anger counselling may seem expensive in the short term, but in the long term it can be one of the best investments you’ll ever make.

-So often, I have people coming to see me who know they should have come years ago.
-And sadly, they may have left it too late.
+I often have people coming to see me who know they should have come years ago.

 By this point they can be facing divorce, their job can be under threat, and their health can be really suffering from all the stress.